dClimate/dClimate-API-Manual/README.md

 At the moment, tokens granting access to `/apiv3` do not inherently grant access to `/apiv4`.
 For access please fill out our v4 [community interest form](https://csti51zef2d.typeform.com/ZarrAPI).

-## Structure of geospacial requests
+## Structure of geospatial requests
 ​
-This API is capable querying N-dimensional data from dClimate.
+This API is capable of querying N-dimensional data from dClimate.
 The API works by parsing the request and passing it within the *body* of a POST request to a separate dClimate client.
 This client packages the data on the server side according to the passed requests and returns data within a JSON.

 Below is a short description of how to structure requests to the API and specify parameters correctly.